 When looking for a pair of vegan basketball shoes, always be mindful of what type of player you are, and don’t immediately pick a shoe that you think looks cool design-wise.

-Since there are different types of players, you have to pick a shoe that is in line with your playing style.
-Remember, a great pair of basketball shoes is meant to improve your performance.
+Since not every player is equal, pick a shoe that is in line with your playing style.
+Remember, a fitting pair of basketball shoes can improve your performance.

 While the design is definitely important, it’s not much of a problem nowadays because most shoes look absolutely awesome.